venkatasai24/Notes-2.O/README.md

 Authentication with Auth0: Secure your notes with user authentication using Auth0.

-Create and save notes: Easily create and save your notes with the ability to add titles and descriptions.
+Create, Edit, and save notes: Easily create, edit, and save your notes with the ability to add titles and descriptions.

-Edit and format notes: Edit your notes with formatting options such as bold, italics, bullet points, and more.

-Categorize notes: Organize your notes into different categories or folders for easy access.

 Dark Mode: Switch to Dark Mode for a visually appealing and comfortable experience in low-light environments.

 ## Available Scripts